Annette Simmons

 Work groups follow certain patterns.
 Research in social psychology, game theory and behavior economics reveal most group patterns are more easily predicted by tracking the emotions of a group, than by reading their latest action plan.

 In this and other ways most groups are the same.
-Group progress in Fairly common patterns without a strong leader.
-With certain interventions (i.e. leadership activities) groups and become so cohesive and engage they can achieve miracles.
-Other events can create do as much damage as those groups do good.
+Groups progress in fairly common patterns, without a strong leader.
+With certain interventions (i.e. leadership activities) groups can become so cohesive and engaged that they can achieve miracles.

 My intense curiosity about predictable group processes and effective interventions by leadership or by a facilitator continues to drive me today.
 I first picked up a book about psychology when I was 14, I started Group Process Consulting when I was 35, and I began to seek answers to vital questions via qualitative research and experimentation.
 My primary questions have been: